 Bakers typically work under strict order deadlines and critical time-sensitive baking requirements.
 You must make sure quality is maintained and safety and sanitation guidelines are followed.

 What Are The Wages And Benefits?

-In British Columbia, the average annual salary ranges from $33,000 to $44,000.
+In British Columbia, the annual median salary is $30,241.
 Your wage depends on experience, skill level, type of bakery and region of the province.

 In BC’s regions, you can expect to make:

 Bakers employed in large operations and in-store bakeries may need to join a union.
 Union leaders negotiate the wages and benefits on your behalf.

 Full-time bakers generally get benefits on top of their salaries.
 Benefits may include paid vacation, sick leave, and dental coverage.
 Some employers will contribute to a retirement plan.

 The job outlook for bakers is influenced by British Columbia’s growing population and strong tourism industry.
 Consumer tastes are also changing, showing a greater preference for healthy, high-end products and specialty baked goods.

 These trends have created a demand for skilled bakers, particularly those with trade certification.

 - completion of a three- or four-year apprenticeship program